-- Taken together, taxes on personal and corporate incomes remain the most important source of revenues used to finance public spending in just under half of all OECD countries, and in eight of them — Australia, Canada, Denmark, Iceland, New Zealand, Norway, Switzerland and the United States — the share of income taxes in the tax mix exceeds 40 per cent.
-(Table 6)
+- On average, OECD countries collected 33.5 per cent of their tax revenues through taxes on income and profits (personal and corporate income taxes taken together) (Table 8).
+Taxes on personal and corporate incomes remain the most important source of revenues used to finance public spending in just under half of all OECD countries, and in ten of them — Australia, Canada, Chile, Denmark, Iceland, Ireland, New Zealand, Norway, Switzerland and the United States — the share of income taxes in the tax mix exceeds 40 per cent – (Table 6).

 - The variation in the share of the personal income tax between countries is considerable.
-In 2010, it ranged from a low of 8 and 11 per cent in the Slovak Republic and the Czech Republic respectively to 39 per cent in Australia and 51 per cent in Denmark.
-(Table 10)
+In 2011, it ranged from a low of 9 and 11 per cent in the Slovak Republic and the Czech Republic respectively to 39 per cent in Australia and 51 per cent in Denmark.

-- The share of the corporate income tax in total tax revenues shows a considerable spread, from 3 per cent (Hungary and Iceland) to 19 per cent (Australia) and 24 per cent (Norway).
-Apart from the spread in statutory rates of the corporate income tax, these differences are at least partly explained by institutional factors or the exploitation of mineral deposits, for example
+- The share of the corporate income tax in total tax revenues shows a considerable spread, from 3 per cent (Hungary) and 4 per cent (Estonia) to 20 per cent (Australia) and 25 per cent (Norway).
+Apart from the spread in statutory rates of the corporate income tax, these differences are at least partly explained by institutional factors or the exploitation of mineral deposits, for example:

 - the degree to which firms in a country are incorporated,

 - the erosion of the corporate income tax base, for example as a consequence of generous depreciation schemes and,

 - other instruments to postpone the taxation of earned profits.